 The Graduate School would like to welcome you to the University on Tuesday, August 21, 2018.

 The New Graduate Student Orientation will examine the pathways for success in graduate school and review University-wide resources to enrich your academic experience and ensure the timely completion of your graduate degree.
 Additional time will be devoted to issues relating to academic integrity, confidential problem-solving, managing your enrollment and accessing English Language Institute resources.
 The breakout meetings will offer insight and information on the graduate experience.
-There will also be a session on human resources and related benefits for new graduate assistants (GAs), teaching assistants (TAs) and research project assistants (RPAs).
+There will also be a session on human resources and related benefits for new graduate assistants (GAs) and teaching assistants (TAs).

 Department Orientations (fall and spring)